 Short version… bacon is coated with brown sugar and baked.
 Then it is cut into small pieces and cooled to room temp.

-Combine half and half and whipping cream.
-Measure out 1 ½ cups of this and put it in a medium bowl, set over another larger bowl filled with ice and water (ice bath).
+Combine the half and half and the whipping cream.
+Measure out 1 ½ cups of this mixture into a medium bowl, which is set over another larger bowl that is filled with ice and water (ice bath).
 Put a mesh strainer over the top of the cream mixture.
 Set aside.

-In a separate bowl, egg yolks are whisked together.
+In a separate bowl, whisk the egg yolks.